News

 VSME.
 What it is, why it matters, and how SMEs can simplify ESG reporting

-In recent years, the topic of sustainability has become increasingly central for small and medium-sized enterprises as well.
+In recent years, sustainability has become increasingly central for small and medium-sized enterprises too.
 It is no longer just an ethical or reputational choice.
-More and more often, banks, large clients, and business partners are asking for structured information on environmental, social, and governance data.
+More and more often, banks, large clients, and commercial partners are asking for structured information on environmental, social, and governance data.

-In this context, VSME was created, an acronym for Voluntary Sustainability Reporting Standard for non‑listed SMEs.
+In this context, VSME was born, which stands for Voluntary Sustainability Reporting Standard for non‑listed SMEs.
 It is a voluntary standard developed by EFRAG with the aim of making ESG reporting more accessible, proportionate, and practical for SMEs.

 Why VSME is becoming relevant for SMEs

-Today, many SMEs find themselves having to provide ESG data without having structured tools or processes.
-Requests come from the supply chain, credit institutions, or calls and funding linked to the ecological transition.
+Today, many SMEs find themselves needing to provide ESG data without having structured tools or processes in place.
+Demands are coming from the supply chain, credit institutions, or tenders and funding linked to the ecological transition.

-VSME therefore represents a first step in organising sustainability information in a simple yet credible way.
+The VSME therefore represents a first step toward organising sustainability information in a simple yet credible way.

-Adopting an ESG reporting standard means improving transparency, facilitating dialogue with the market, and preparing for possible future regulatory developments.
+Adopting an ESG reporting standard means improving transparency, facilitating dialogue with the market, and preparing for potential future regulatory changes.

 How the VSME standard is structured

 The standard introduces a modular approach that allows companies to start gradually.
-It does not require the same level of complexity as frameworks designed for large companies, but still allows clear and comparable data to be communicated.
+It does not require the same level of complexity as frameworks designed for large companies, but still enables the disclosure of clear and comparable data.

 Documentary clarity